bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="4.09 Starting the Script." />
 </p>

-Here we go to write our script and get our content rotator to work.
+<p>Here we go to write our script and get our content rotator to work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 478.
 (277) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">